BinomialLLC/basis_universal/README.md

 `basisu x.basis`

-The mipmapped or cubemap .KTX files will be in a variety of compressed GPU texture formats (PVRTC1 4bpp, ETC1-2, BC1-5, BC7), and to my knowledge there is no single .KTX viewer tool that correctly and reliably supports every GPU texture format that we support.
+The mipmapped or cubemap .KTX files will be in a wide variety of compressed GPU texture formats (PVRTC1 4bpp, ETC1-2, BC1-5, BC7, etc.), and to my knowledge there is no single .KTX viewer tool that correctly and reliably supports every GPU texture format that we support.
 BC1-5 and BC7 files are viewable using AMD's Compressonator, ETC1/2 using Mali's Texture Compression Tool, and PVRTC1 using Imagination Tech's PVRTexTool.
 Links:

 [Mali Texture Compression Tool](https://developer.arm.com/tools-and-software/graphics-and-gaming/graphics-development-tools/mali-texture-compression-tool)